open-policy-agent/gatekeeper/website/docs/gator.md

 apiVersion: test.gatekeeper.sh/v1alpha1
 ```

-`gator test` silently ignores files which do not declare these.
+`gator verify` silently ignores files which do not declare these.
 A Suite may
 declare multiple Tests, each containing different Templates and Constraints.
 Each Test in a Suite is independent.